-Advances in next generation sequencing (NGS) technology have allowed molecular profiling of hematologic malignancies to evolve to detection of multiple DNA aberrations across multiple genes, including inversions/ deletions, copy number variations, translocations, and gene fusions.^{1,3} NGS has been invaluable in the research arena in the discovery of novel mutations associated with hematologic malignancies and it has more recently moved into clinical diagnostics.4
+Advances in next generation sequencing (NGS) technology have allowed molecular profiling of hematologic malignancies to evolve to detection of multiple DNA aberrations across multiple genes, including inversions/ deletions, copy number variations, translocations, and gene fusions. ^{1,3} NGS has long been invaluable in advancing research through the discovery of novel mutations in hematologic malignancies and has now become an integral part of clinical diagnostics, particularly in conditions like MDS and AML.
+4

 In NGS, millions of small DNA fragments are immobilized on a solid surface, amplified (copied), and sequenced simultaneously.
 During sequencing, a signal (i.e., light, pH change) is generated and detected when each base is incorporated.
 The resulting "reads" are then aligned to a reference sequence and analyzed.
-NGS requires intense computational analysis and generates voluminous data.13 A continuing challenge has been developing the tools and protocols that optimally translate the resulting information into better patient care.1 identify any mutations that lie outside the coding regions, nor can it identify chromosomal translocations or inversions with breakpoints located outside coding regions.
+NGS requires intense computational analysis and generates voluminous data.13 A continuing challenge has been developing the tools and protocols that optimally translate the resulting information into better patient care.1